Aincrad-Flux/RType/docs/devlopper/engine.md

 The ECS registry maintains a mapping of entities to their components, calls systems in order each tick, and supports creation and destruction of entities.

+For a quick, visual overview of how systems interact with components and the execution order, see the ECS graph: docs/devlopper/ecs_graph.md

 ## Core components (data model)

 - Transform: position in 2D space.